It's easy to spot us. When “Enter Sandman” comes on, we jump up. When there's a chance to help others, we jump in. We are Hokies.

 “This is a great tool for student organizations trying to find outlets to alumni, university officials and other people who they do not usually come across.
 I think any student group would be interested in utilizing this tool to raise any funds their organization needs.”Brian Kelleher, '17, VT Relay Productions project team lead

 Before you can begin a crowdfunding project using Jump, the project leader will need to acknowledge that the full team is aware of the expectations of launching a crowdfunding project.
-This starts with a campaign kick-off meeting with your team, following the orientation session, where you will set a project goal, scope out a video plan, and get a basic understanding of next steps.
+This starts with a campaign kick-off meeting with your team where you will set a project goal, scope out a video plan, and get a basic understanding of next steps.
 Then, you should give your team access to the platform by adding them as project collaborators — project leads will be given access to the platform after they have completed the project orientation, as conducted by the Jump crowdfunding team.

 - Read, share, and understand the expectations of a successful project (see Project Principles above)